mrcahyah/About/README.md

 - 🤖 AI/ML frameworks for biological data
 - 🔄 RPA tools (because why do manually what you can automate?)

-## Current Focus 🔬

-I'm currently in the research and planning phase of **AI-Guided Pathway-Based Drug Repurposing**—a personal project that's helping me deepen my AI/ML skills while exploring how we can intelligently repurpose existing drugs using biological pathway analysis.
-It's a challenge that lets me think outside the box and connect multiple domains I care about.

 ## Why I'm Here 🌱

 I'm building my skills, sharing my journey, and looking to connect with others in the bioinformatics, computational biology, and AI space.
 Whether you're a seasoned researcher, a fellow student, or someone curious about this field—let's connect and learn together.